 Sep 2020 – Present

-At Sinara I've been working on software for financial organisations, usually
+At Sinara, I'm working on software for financial organisations, particularly trading platforms and handling market data.

-- Designing, implementing and performing tests, including unit and integration tests, as well as manual testing.
+Designed, implemented, and executed automated unit and integration tests, as well as quality assurance tests

 Jun 2018 – Aug 2019